 I’ve tried to organize them so that projects of the same difficulty level are together.
 Feast your eyes and be inspired!

-A few other gorgeous designs that I don’t have pictures for that you should definitely check out:
+A few other gorgeous designs that you should definitely check out:

 Fox Isle Socks by Life is Cozy are gorgeous Fair Isle socks with adorable fox motifs.